jsenv/core/docs/cdn/readme.md

 # Using ressources from CDN

-The following HTML file is loading the roboto font from google CDNs.
+This documentation explains what happens if you use ressources from a CDN.
+Let's start with the following HTML file loading the roboto font from google CDNs.

 ```html
 <!DOCTYPE html>